-The purpose of the San Bernardino Metro Nexus Group is to convene key partners from education, business, community, public sector and funders who have an interest in the San Bernardino region (Redlands, Loma Linda, San Bernardino, and Colton metro area) to address healthcare workforce pipeline needs, break down barriers for local students to enter the health career pipeline and expand opportunities in health career education pathways and college for local students.
+The purpose of the San Bernardino Metro Nexus Group is to convene key partners from education, business, community, public sector and funders who have an interest in the San Bernardino region to address healthcare workforce pipeline needs, break down barriers for local students to enter the health career pipeline and expand opportunities in health career education pathways and college for local students.
 The group is focused on increasing opportunity for local underserved and/or under-represented minority students.

 The Nexus Group will:

 Serve as a conduit for the conversation and connection between different levels of health career professions, education, and the region’s employers; creating a single point of entry for information and referrals on relevant programs and resources.